-- · "Hardware Requirements" - · "Device Support" on page 28 - "Program Requirements" on page 29 - · "Operating Systems Supported as Guests" on page 35 - "Other Programs Supported on z/VM" on page 35 - "National Language Support" on page 35 - "Packaging and Ordering Information" on page 36 - "Object Code Only and Limited Source Availability" on page 37 - · "Limitations and Restrictions" on page 34 - · "Integrity and Security" on page 37
+- "Hardware Requirements"

+- "Device Support" on page 28

+- "Program Requirements" on page 29

+- "Operating Systems Supported as Guests" on page 36

+- "Other Programs Supported on z/VM" on page 36

+- "National Language Support" on page 36

+- "Packaging and Ordering Information" on page 37

+- "Object Code Only and Limited Source Availability" on page 38

+- "Limitations and Restrictions" on page 34

+- "Integrity and Security" on page 38

-Note: Some technical information may have changed since this book was published.
-For the latest updates, you should contact your IBM Support Center or visit the z/VM Web site at www.ibm.com/eserver/zseries/zvm/.
+- Note: Some technical information may have changed since this book was published.
+There may be a later edition of this book.
+For the latest product updates, you should contact your IBM Support Center or visit the z/VM Web site at www.ibm.com/eserver/zseries/zvm/.